jdfr/MLM/README.md

 ## Some examples

 Some examples to understand the capabilities of the MLM toolchain.
 The descriptions are succint; see the rest of the README for more information.
 The software is designed to be generic, so it can slice for many different manufacturing technologies.
-So far, it has been tested with stereolithography by two-photon polymerization (example 1), hybrid machining with a spindle and an ablative laser (example 3), and paste extrusion with several extrusion heads (example 4).
+So far, it has been tested with stereolithography by TPP (two-photon polymerization, example 1), hybrid machining with a spindle and an ablative laser (example 3), and paste extrusion with several extrusion heads (example 4).

 ---